Food Service - Ambridge Area School District

 Food Service

-The AASD Food Service Department follows the Guidelines set forth by PDE’S Division of Food and Nutrition for the National School Lunch and Breakfast Programs.
+The AASD Food Service Department follows the Guidelines set forth by PDE’s Division of Food and Nutrition for the National School Lunch and Breakfast Programs.

 Our staff is composed of 50+ employees, most of which are Serv-Safe certified among our five district kitchens.